mlibrary/about-ebc/src/content/contact.md

 ---
 templateKey: contact-page
-title: Contact HEB
+title: Contact UMP EBC
 ---
-For general inquiries or problems with this website or a title in the collection, please email [aclsheb-info@umich.edu](mailto:aclsheb-info@umich.edu).
+For general inquiries or problems with this website or a title in the collection, please email [ump-ebc-info@umich.edu](mailto:ump-ebc-info@umich.edu).

-If you are interested in an institutional subscription to ACLS HEB, please email LYRASIS at [aclsheb@lyrasis.org](mailto:aclsheb@lyrasis.org).

-For publisher inquiries or rightsholder questions about royalties, please email [ACLS.HEB.royalties@umich.edu](mailto:ACLS.HEB.royalties@umich.edu).